AMDESE/AMDSEV/README.md

 Follow the below steps to build the required components and launch an SEV-SNP guest.
 These steps are tested primarily in conjunction with Ubuntu 22.04 hosts/guests, but other distros are supported to some degree by contributors to this repo.

+This branch also provides basic support for passing through PCIe TEE-IO capable devices.
+TEE-IO has been introduced in PCIe r6.1 and includes IDE and TDISP protocols.

 NOTE: If you're building from an existing checkout of this repo and have build issues with edk2, delete the ovmf/ directory prior to starting the build so that it can be re-initialized cleanly.

 ## Upstream support